Mount Henry Bridge: First bridge

 The first Mount Henry Bridge was built as part of a 6.5 km extension of the Kwinana Freeway from Canning Highway to South Street.
 It was designed by engineers from the Main Roads Department.
 Thirteen preliminary designs were created, of which nine were developed further.
 The eventual design, a nine-span prestressed concrete bridge, was chosen due to its limited visual impact on the landscape and because it best allowed for boats and water skiers to use the river.
 The contract to build the bridge was awarded to Clough and Sons.
 Construction began in June 1979.
 The bridge was constructed using a temporary cable-stayed truss and formwork which was moved along the bridge as it was built, making it unnecessary to use temporary piles in the river.
 The 242 concrete deck segments and sixteen diaphragm segments were fabricated onsite.
 The bridge and freeway extension were opened on 9 May 1982 by the premier of Western Australia, Ray O'Connor.
-The bridge cost $13.5 million to build.
+The bridge cost A$13.5 million to build.

 Second bridge

 The second bridge was built as part of Package E of the construction of the Mandurah line.
 This package was managed by Main Roads Western Australia and consisted of modifications to the Kwinana Freeway to make way for the Mandurah line.
 The original bridge was strengthened to withstand the weight of trains.
 The contract for Package E was signed with Leighton Contractors in January 2004.

 Construction began in May 2004.
 The existing Mount Henry Bridge was originally planned to be widened, but Leighton proposed building a second bridge on the western side instead, which reduced traffic disruptions and saved $17 million.
-The bridge was Incrementally launched.
+The bridge was incrementally launched.
 As the 76 m spans were considered too long for incremental launching, temporary piers were constructed between the permanent piers.

 The new bridge opened on 22–23 January 2006, allowing work on the rail corridor to begin on the original bridge.
 The whole bridge widening project cost $23 million.
 The Mandurah line opened on 23 December 2007.

 Design

 The original bridge is 660 m long, 28.8 m wide, and built from post-tensioned concrete.
 It is a twin-cell concrete box girder bridge which was constructed segmentally.
 It carried three freeway lanes in each direction and had a shared path cantilevered underneath on both sides.

-The second bridge was designed to fit in with the first bridge.
+The second bridge was designed to blend in with the first bridge.
 The piers were designed to complement the original piers, but due to the new bridge's smaller size, the piers were not designed to be identical.
-As there were space constrains, the second bridge overlaps the original bridge but does not touch it, resulting in them appearing as a single continuous structure.
+As there were space constraints, the second bridge overlaps the original bridge but does not touch it, resulting in them appearing as a single continuous structure.

 In 2024, the Mount Henry Bridge was awarded an Engineering Heritage Marker by Engineers Australia.
-The bridge has also been on the City of South Perth's local heritage register since 2000.
+The bridge has been on the City of South Perth's local heritage register since 2000.
+In 2026, it was added to the State Register of Heritage Places.